i2y/hyperway/README.md

 ### Q: What about cross-language support?
 A: Export your schemas as `.proto` files and generate clients in any language.
 Hyperway maintains full wire compatibility with standard gRPC and Connect clients, so your services work seamlessly with clients written in any supported language.

-### Q: Can I migrate from traditional proto-first development?
-A: Yes.
-You can gradually adopt Hyperway service by service.
-Existing proto-based services can coexist with Hyperway services in the same system.
-You can even import existing `.proto` files as a starting point (feature in development).

 ## 🙏 Acknowledgments

 - [Connect-RPC](https://connectrpc.com) - Protocol specification and wire format